-BA Boston University, MA Yale University, MA University of Pennsylvania
+BA Boston University, MAR Yale University, PhD, MA University of Pennsylvania

-Elizabeth is a doctoral researcher at the University of Pennsylvania.
-Her current project focuses on literary and theological perspectives of marriage in medieval France.
+Dr. Churchill is a scholar in religion.
+She completed her doctorate on Christian literary and theological attitudes towards arriage in medieval France.
 She is a lifelong Francophile, and has devoted several summers in Paris to the pursuit of research fellowships at the Bibliothèque Nationale.
-Elizabeth regularly teaches university courses on topics including religion and literature, spiritual autobiography, and world religions.
+Dr. Churchill regularly teaches university courses on topics including religion and literature, spiritual autobiography, and world religions.

 Dr. Sophie Creyssels